 One error that many riders make is not following the instructions when washing their saddle pads.
 Most come with specific instructions including the type of soap to use, whether to wash the pad by hand, and how to handle the pad when it’s wet.
 Some pads may be ruined by using the wrong type of soap or by putting them in a washing machine.
 Hand washing is a gentler method, and if you’re not sure the right way to do it, check with the manufacturer.

 Always Air Dry

-Never put your saddle pad in the dryer.
+Never put your pad in the dryer.
 Intense heat can shrink the fabric of your pad, and it can also melt or damage other materials in the pad, like gel or foam.
 Always let your pad air dry.